-Before getting the opportunity to find the companies that might be a fit to invest in it’s important to find dealflow to review and examine which companies have the most investment opportunity.
-We’ve assembled 4 important strategies to help find potential deals based on our industry experience that could work for angel investors or venture capitalist firms.
+Before getting the opportunity to find the companies that might be an investment fit, it’s important to find deal flow to review and examine which companies have the most investment opportunity.
+We’ve assembled four important strategies to help find potential deals based on our industry experience that could work for angel investors or venture capitalist firms.

 In most major cities around the US, and the world, there’s usually an event happening for something involved with startups.
 The challenge is to find events that bring you value, have quality entrepreneurs attending these events and having the time to attend all of these events.
 A good way to filter the events to attend is by putting on your investors lens and completing the following: